Jessica Harrison, LICSW — Therapist in East Greenwich, RI

 Starting therapy can feel overwhelming and creating lasting change often takes time.
 Here is what working together actually looks like.

-Therapy with me is supportive and collaborative, but also direct.
+Therapy with me is supportive and collaborative but direct.
+You are already doing enough work in therapy and in your life.
+I do not want you spending more energy trying to figure out what I mean so I will just tell you.
 I will challenge you when needed so you are not staying in patterns that are not working.

 LICENSURE & TRAINING